 Bacteria that grow in the absence of free oxygen and derive oxygen from breaking down complex substances.

-The process by which bacteria and other types of microorganisms consume dissolved oxygen and organic substances in waste water, using the energy released to convert organic carbon into carbon dioxide and cellular material.
+The process by which bacteria and other types of microorganisms consume dissolved oxygen and organic substances in biological wasterwater.
+The energy released is then used to convert organic carbon into carbon dioxide and cellular material.

 Biochemical Oxygen Demand (BOD)